The quantum algebra of partial Hadamard matrices: Completion problems

 \section{Completion problems}

 Given a partial Hadamard matrix $H\in M_{M\times N}(\mathbb T)$, one interesting problem is that of deciding whether this matrix extends or not to a $N\times N$ complex Hadamard matrix.

 In the real case, i.e.\ $H\in M_{M\times N}(\pm1)$, the existence of the completion is known to be automatic at any $M=N-K$, with $K\leq 7$.
-See \cite{hal}, \cite{ver}.
+See \cite{hal}, \cite{ver}, and for more recent analysis of related completion problems \cite{cflw}.

 In the general complex case, however, very little seems to be known about this question.
 Perhaps most illustrating here is the completion problem for matrices $H\in M_{4\times 5}(\mathbb T)$.
-A reasonable conjecture here would be that any such matrix completes, but the proof would probably require a generalization of Haagerup's result in \cite{haa}: quite a difficult task.
+Here we state the following conjecture.